prachipb09/recipeApp/README.md

 30 - caching technique

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
-i dediced to make custom compontents and base class implementations for the better coding practice
+i decided to make custom compontents and base class implementations for the better coding practice

 # Weakest Part of the Project: What do you think is the weakest part of your project?
 caching could be